WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 The Windows Azure Media Services content view allows you to manage media content for your Media Services account.
 Currently you can perform the following content operations directly from the portal:

-- View content information like published state, published URL, size, and datetime of last update.
+- View content information like published state, published URL, size, and datetime of last update
 - Upload new content
 - Encode content
 - Play content video